Shulamith BehrHonorary Research Fellow

 - Art and exile in Britain 1933-1945

 - “Performing the wo/man: the ‘interplay’ between Marianne Werefkin and Else Lasker-Schüler”, in Networks of the Early Avant-Garde: Marianne Werefkin and the Women Artists in her Circle, ed.
-Tanja Malycheva and Isabel Wünsche, Brill/Rodopi, 2016, series: Avant-garde Critical Studies
+Tanja Malycheva and Isabel Wünsche, Brill/Rodopi, 2016, series: Avant-garde Critical Studies, pp. 92-105.

 - “Exhibitions and Beyond: Ben Uri, Politics and Émigré Identities in the Critical Years 1944-49”, in exh. cat.
 Ben Uri.
 100 Years in London.
 Art Identity Migration, ed.
 Rachel Dickson and Sarah MacDougall, Ben Uri, London, 2015, pp. 90-105, 162-4.

-- ‘Die Künstlergruppe Brücke und die Öffentlichkeit – Von der Überbrückung der Kluft zwischen den Geschlechtern‘, in Rosa.
-Eigenartig grün.
+- ‘‘Die Künstlergruppe Brücke und die Öffentlichkeit – Von der Überbrückung der Kluft zwischen den Geschlechtern’’, in Eigenartig grün.
 Rosa Schapire und die Expressionisten, ed.
 Sabine Schulze, Ausst.-Kat.
 Museum für Kunst und Gewerbe Hamburg, Kunstsammlungen Chemnitz, Hatje und Cantze, Ostfildern, 2009, pp. 54 – 87.